This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

 In This Article

-It’s that kind of ignorance that causes years and years of financial stress.
+It’s that kind of ignorance that eventually causes years and years of financial stress.

 The fact of the matter is your credit score will dictate how much money you pay for the largest purchases you will make in your lifetime.

-The same effect can be seen with auto loans.
+It’s the same deal with other types of loans, including auto loans.
 You can play with the numbers here if you like.

 Step one: understanding your credit report.
 This is where it all begins.